dronekit/dronekit-python/docs/develop/sitl_setup.rst

 a version for which DroneKit-SITL does not have pre-built binaries).
 It can also be useful if you have problems getting DroneKit-SITL to work.

+SITL built from source has a few differences from DroneKit-SITL:

+* MAVProxy is included and started by default.
+You can use MAVProxy terminal to control the autopilot.
+* You connect to SITL via UDP on ``127.0.0.1:14550``.
+You can use MAVProxy's ``output add`` command to add additional ports if needed.
+* You may need to disable arming checks and load autotest parameters to run examples.
+* It is easier to `add a virtual rangefinder <http://dev.ardupilot.com/wiki/using-sitl-for-ardupilot-testing/#adding_a_virtual_rangefinder>`_ and `add a virtual gimbal <http://dev.ardupilot.com/wiki/using-sitl-for-ardupilot-testing/#adding_a_virtual_gimbal>`_ for testing.

-The following topics from the ArduPilot wiki explain how:
+The following topics from the ArduPilot wiki explain how to set up Native SITL builds:

 * `Setting up SITL on Linux <http://dev.ardupilot.com/wiki/setting-up-sitl-on-linux/>`_
 * `Setting up SITL on Windows <http://dev.ardupilot.com/wiki/simulation-2/sitl-simulator-software-in-the-loop/sitl-native-on-windows/>`_